conorbmurphy/galvanizereference/README.md

 2. `Unsupervised learning`: No labels are given to the algorithm, leaving it to find structure within the input itself.
 Discovering hidden patterns or feature engineering is often the goal of this approach
 3. `Reinforcement learning`: A computer interacts with a dynamic environment in which it must perform a goal (like driving a car) without being explicitly told if it has come close to its goal

+The best model to choose often depends on computational costs at training time versus at prediction time in addition to sample size.
 There are a number of possible outputs of ML:

-* `Classification`: results are classified into one or more classes, such as spam filters
+* `Classification`: results are classified into one or more classes, such as spam filters.
+For this, we have logistic regression, decision trees, random forest, KNN, SVM's, and boosting
-* `Regression`: provides continuous outputs
+* `Regression`: provides continuous outputs.
 * `Clustering`: returns a set of groups where, unlike classification, the groups are not known beforehand
 * `Density estimations`: finds the distribution of inputs in some space
 * `Dimensionality reduction`: simplifies inputs by mapping them into a lower-dimensional space